AbassKoyang/AbassKoyang/README.md

 - 👋 Hi, I’m @AbassKoyang
 - 👀 I’m interested in programming(anything coding related).
-- 🌱 I’m currently learning React.js and tailwind css.
+- 🌱 I’m currently learning NextJs 14, PostgresQL and  NodeJs
 - 💞️ I’m looking to collaborate with great minds to create amazing projects and build my portfolio.
 - 📫 You can reach me at abasskoyang12345@gmail.com